aweiteka/ose-build-pipeline/README.md

 ## Workflow Requirements

+* access to OpenShift
 * configured OpenShift registry
-* deployed a router for DNS resolution
 * created an OpenShift project
 * access to `oc` client.
-The CLI binary can be downloaded or run from a container.
+For remote OpenShift client use the CLI binary can be downloaded or run from a container.

         $ [sudo] docker run -it --name origin --entrypoint bash openshift/origin